 May 1, 2016 | Berkeley Engineering

-Stacey is joined by CEE colleagues Alexey Pozdnukhov, an urban systems data analytics specialist and Samer Madanat, a former Berkeley transportation professor who is now dean of engineering at NYU in Abu Dhabi.
-Other team members include Mark Lubell, a UC Davis political science professor who studies human cooperation in environmental policy; and oceanographer Li Erikson and geologist Patrick Barnard of the U.S. Geological Survey (USGS).
+Stacey is joined by Civil and Environmental Engineering colleagues Alexey Pozdnukhov, an urban systems data analytics specialist, and Samer Madanat, a former Berkeley transportation professor who is now dean of engineering at NYU Abu Dhabi.
+Other team members include Mark Lubell, a UC Davis political science professor who studies human cooperation in environmental policy, and oceanographer Li Erikson and geologist Patrick Barnard of the U.S. Geological Survey.

 See Rising seas: A new look at resilient infrastructure (Berkeley Engineer, 5/1/16)